Storyblok Raises $80M Series C - Read News

 Do not hardcode the token when deploying a real-world app.
 Recommended practice is to use environment variables.
 Refer to Deploy Next SPA with Storyblok to Layer0 for deploying Next.js and Storyblok app with environment variables to Layer0.

-Section titled Fetching the list of blog posts Fetching the list of blog posts
+Fetching the list of blog posts

 On the blog's homepage, we make use of ISR by configuring revalidate property to 1 second.
 This ensures that the page remains static, and gets regenerated in case you publish or unpublish content on Storyblok.
 This is done as follows: